Tunis in three words: sprawling, cheap, fun.

-In my opinion Wax Bar in Gammarth is the only game in town.
-This just might be favorite bar in the whole Middle East.
+In my opinion Wax Bar in Gammarth and the bars beside are the best game in town.
+Wax just might be favorite bar in North Africa.
 Think of a pool party with DJs spinning vinyls and a laid-back crowd (a lot of medical students come here).
 They also have cheap draft beer, it’s free in, and the ratios are solid.
-It’s a little sedated midweek, but weekends it’s rockin’.
+It’s quiet midweek, but weekends it’s rockin’.
 This a great place to pick up.
 The only downsides are the long bathroom lines and the meathead security staff.

 Why not check out more cheeky City Guides?

 For more info on Tunis or if you have any questions, check out the links below or leave a comment.

 Check out the Tunisia Thread on the forum.